 Amidst the darkness of the carriage and the otherworldliness of Asia I would lie awake in my bunk, listening to the same songs on repeat and reliving memories.
 The purpose of this trip was to visit his places, to grieve the loss and experience the hole that was left.
 So many overnight train-trips provided a perfect opportunity for such a thing, but I can’t say these were easy times – only that they were necessary for my healing.

 As the eggyolk sun crawled up above the fields, we crept slowly into early morning Xi’an as people were just starting their days.
-Disembarking from our carriage out into the heart of one of China’s oldest cities, the beginning of the Silk Road, and home to the Terracotta Warriors, I realised Xi’an was already everything I’d hoped to find in China.
+Disembarking from our carriage out into the heart of one of China’s oldest cities, the beginning of the Silk Road, and home to the Terracotta Warriors, I realised Xi’an was already everything I’d hoped to find, and I believe one of the best places to visit in China

 It was during this early morning pilgramage across the old city of Xi’an that I stumbled upon the tiniest baozi house I had ever seen.
 It sat around four people, and a flour-covered couple were working away at pillowy mounds of snow-white lotus leaf dough to turn into baozi – steamed buns filled with a deliciously oily pork filling and served up alongside a broth starter and a dipping sauce.